home - Power supply

 And the languor of slave labor!

-Here are night disputes and a morning filled with creative search, deserted villages and multi-storey cities, the joyful expanse of the bright sky and forced, involuntary and, perhaps, hopeless labor without "creative soaring".
+Here are night disputes and mornings filled with creative search, deserted villages and high-rise cities, the joyful expanse of a bright sky and forced, forced and, perhaps, hopeless labor without “creative soaring”.

-A complex and contradictory attitude towards various phenomena and aspects of life, perhaps even a certain spiritual duality is transmitted using the antithesis: hating, cursing and loving.
+A complex and contradictory attitude to various phenomena and aspects of life, perhaps even some spiritual split is transmitted with the help of antithesis: hating, cursing and loving.

-In the poet's works, a kind of special metaphorical speech is created, a kind of second stage of language over the usual, first, that is, the language of symbols.
-Such is the depiction of life in the poem - first, in the first four stanzas, the usual, and then symbolic:
+In the works of the poet, as it were, a special metaphorical speech is created, a kind of second stage of language above the usual, first, that is, the language of symbols.
+Such is the image of life in the poem - first, in the first four stanzas, the usual, and then the symbolic:

-And I meet you at the door - With a violent wind in serpentine curls, With the unsolved name of God On cold and compressed lips ...
+And I meet you at the threshold - With a violent wind in snake curls, With the undeciphered name of God On cold and compressed lips ...

-The depicted appears, as it were, in double illumination, in two planes, which are now connected, now separated.
-Ordinary life suddenly "appears" in the guise of a mysterious, not fully known woman - nature - the sphinx.
+The depicted appears, as it were, in double illumination, in two planes, which are either connected or separated.
+Usual life suddenly "appears" in the guise of a mysterious, not fully cognizable woman - nature - the sphinx.

 It is necessary to say a few words about the intonation of the poem.
-The emotional structure of the poems is enhanced by the intonation of exclamation, which gives them an enthusiastic look and solemnity and creates a declamatory style.
+The emotional structure of the poems is reinforced by the intonation of the exclamation, which gives them an enthusiastic look and solemnity and creates a declamatory style.
 It is important in this regard to pay attention to exclamation marks; in a relatively small poem there are 12 of them.
-I must say that Blok's number 12 has always been something symbolic.
-The emotion and pathos of the poet's lyric confession are conveyed syntactically by the addition of homogeneous members emotionally separated into independent exclamation sentences:
+It must be said that the number 12 in Blok has always been something symbolic.
+The excitement and pathos of the poet's lyrical confession are syntactically conveyed by the addition of homogeneous members, emotionally separated into independent exclamatory sentences:

 I recognize you, life!
 I accept!

-And greet with the sound of the shield!
+And I greet with the sound of the shield!

 And the wells of earthly cities!

-Ordinary phrases are, as it were, torn into parts, intonationally emphasized (I recognize, I accept).
-The poem is compositionally holistic, internal thematic completeness and metric unity are clearly visible in it.
-The verse is expressive, the four-line stanza clearly reveals the inner content of the work.
+Ordinary phrases are, as it were, torn into pieces, accentuated intonation (I recognize, I accept).
+The poem is compositionally integral; internal thematic completeness and metrical unity clearly appear in it.
+The verse is expressive, the four-line stanza vividly reveals the inner content of the work.

 And I look, and I measure enmity,